babakml/FBA_perturbation/README.md

  * On python 3:
    * Make sure you have Pysces [CBMpy](https://pythonhosted.org/cbmpy/install_doc.html) installed.
    * Make sure you use [IBM_Cplex](https://www.ibm.com/support/pages/cplex-optimization-studio-v128) as the solver.

+## How to cite FBA_perturbation

+If you use this package, please cite the following article:

+* Loghmani SB, Veith N, Sahle S, Bergmann FT, Olivier BG, Kummer U. Inspecting the Solution Space of Genome-Scale Metabolic Models.
+Metabolites.
+2022; 12(1):43. https://doi.org/10.3390/metabo12010043

 ## Executing the Matlab functions